Here’s whether it’s bad to leave your laptop plugged in overnight:

 In this case, it’s best to unplug the laptop while it cools.
 The charger adds a little bit of heat to the equation.

 Cold temperatures can be just as bad.
+So don’t put your laptop into the freezer to cool it down.

 Most batteries are rated to operate normally as long as it’s above freezing.